 Is It Possible for an Elder to Be Financially Exploited in a Nursing Home?

 At Brown Kiely LLP, we receive frequent calls from loved ones who are concerned about missing money, modified wills, and questionable financial matters related to their elderly loved ones who reside in nursing facilities.
 While a majority of people might associate abuse or neglect in a nursing home with physical harm, a large number of cases actually involve financial exploitation.

 Financial exploitation in nursing homes occurs when money, assets, or property is taken through improper or illegal means.
 A great deal of financial exploitation occurs through coercion, intimidation, and deception.
-Baltimore, MD nursing home lawyers understand that financial exploitation that occurs in nursing homes is not only wrong, it is illegal.
+Our team understands that financial exploitation that occurs in nursing homes is not only wrong, it is illegal.
 If the facility or a staff member is found guilty of it, they could be prosecuted by the state of Maryland.
 Even with these potential consequences in place, every day in the U.S. a staggering number of elders are being exploited in nursing homes.
 Unacceptably, it often takes many years before this form of abuse is uncovered and addressed.

 - Theft of personal property, items, or money

 - Fraudulent bank transfers